99ron/django_milestone/README.md

 Stripe - This was used for making a purchase of a service, controls all the card details and transmits them securly.

+BlockUI - This is used for the message when the user presses a button.
+It times out after 2 seconds incase they press a submit button and the form doesn't validate.

 ## CSS

 I'm using SCSS to build my css style sheet which has SASS doing the conversion for me.